Email Marketing and Customer Journeys: The Complete Guide

 Sure, price is going to be on top of the list of considerations.
 But, if you’re not the cheapest in the bunch, how else can you convince prospects that what you offer is the best choice?

 This is a vital moment of truth.
-Your email strategy needs campaigns designed to push prospects across the finish line.
-You could send them a competitor comparison checklist that puts your brand in a positive light.
-But your competitors probably have one of their own.
+Your email strategy needs campaigns designed to push prospects across the finish line and prove that you deserve their dollars.
+This could be including success metrics for your customers or sending them a competitor comparison checklist that puts your brand in a positive light, like this one:

 Don’t underestimate the potential of making an authentic personal connection via email at this point.
 It could be the ideal time to prove that your company actually does have “world-class customer service.”
 Show prospects you’re ready and willing to answer questions and go the extra mile.